Tangent spaces of diffeological spaces and their variants: Diffeological spaces

 \section{Diffeological spaces}

-In this section, we define {\it diffeological spaces} and see their basic properties.
+In this section, we define {\it diffeological spaces} and comment on their their basic properties.
 All definitions and properties in this section are found in \IZ, the standard textbook of diffeology.
 We omit the proofs of propositions in this section.
 See \IZ.

 \begin{defi}[\IZ, 1.5] Let $X$ be a set.
 A \italic{parametrization} of $X$ is a map $U\to X$ where $U$ is an open set of $\mathbb{R}^n$ for some $n\in\mathbb{Z}_{\geq 0}$.
 A \italic{diffeology} on $X$ is a set of parametrizations $\mathscr{D}_X$ (we call an element of $\mathscr{D}_X$ plot) such that the following three axioms are satisfied: \begin{description} \item[Covering] Every constant parametrization $U\to X$ is a plot. \item[Locality] Let $p\colon U\to X$ be a parametrization.
 If there is an open covering $\{U_{\alpha}\}$ of $U$ such that ${p|}_{U_{\alpha}}\in \mathscr{D}_X$ for all $\alpha$, then $p$ itself is a plot. \item[Smooth compatibility] For every plot $p\colon U\to X$, every open set $V$ in $\mathbb{R}^m$ and $f\colon V\to U$ that is smooth as a map between Euclidean spaces, $p\circ f\colon V\to X$ is also a plot. \end{description} A diffeological space is a set equipped with a diffeology.
 We usually write the underlying set $X$ to represent a diffeological space $(X,\mathscr{D}_X)$. \end{defi}